CWE-296: Improper Following of a Certificate's Chain of Trust

 // certificate looks good, host can be trusted

 In this case, because the certificate is self-signed, there was no external authority that could prove the identity of the host.
-The program could be communicating with a different system that is spoofing the host, e.g. by poisoning the DNS cache or conducting a man-in-the-middle attack.
+The program could be communicating with a different system that is spoofing the host, e.g. by poisoning the DNS cache or using a MITM attack to modify the traffic from server to client.

 This MemberOf Relationships table shows additional CWE Categories and Views that reference this weakness as a member.
 This information is often useful in understanding where a weakness fits within the context of external information sources.